comanlab/technical-evaluations/choices/infrastructure.md

 Suppose we recruited 8 participants who are waiting in a lobby to join an experiment.
 We have a [list of those participants](#participants), including unique alphabetical identifiers A, B, …, G, H and the time they were created.
 To start the experiment, we need to randomly select and assign participants to a predefined lattice network with 6 nodes and 6 edges, where each node is connected to only two unique others.
 This structure enables an experiment that includes two “rounds” (labeled 0 and 1) of three unique dyadic conversations in each.

 **Your task is to implement a collection of methods that enable a complete experiment to run even when one of the participants drops out in the first round of conversations**.
-You should try to do the following features in your solution:
+You should try to accomplish the following in your solution:

 1. Select the 6 earliest-created participants from the lobby and randomly assign them to positions in the network, using the nodes as defined in the [network data structure](#network-structure) below.
 (This is similar to the output of [NetworkX](https://networkx.org/documentation/stable/) graph generators that we use to model more complex network structures for our experiments.)
 2. Split the rounds of conversation into separate objects that demonstrate (a) which participants are in that round and (b) who their conversation partners are.